 To be sure about our neighborhood, though, Mr. President, please also note that it was designated as a “Promise Zone” under the Obama administration in 2014.

-According to the fact sheet for Promise Zone neighborhoods in Los Angeles, strategies to create equity for communities here are supposed to include (bold J.T.’s):
+According to the fact sheet for Promise Zone neighborhoods in Los Angeles, strategies to create equity for communities in areas like ours are supposed to include (bold J.T.’s):

 - “Increasing housing affordability by preserving existing affordable housing and partnering with housing developers to increase the supply of affordable new housing to prevent displacement.